broadinstitute/pe2loaddata/README.md

 The metadata section selects items out of the image metadata and allows you to rename them as metadata.
 In addition, pe2loaddata automatically populates the plate, well and site metadata entriess.

+pe2loaddata now supports experiments with multiple planes per field as long as the `PlaneID` field has been set in the config file.